ThomasBernard03/MauiBottomSheet/README.md

 ## Installation 💿

-You can install the latest version of the package with the command
+You can install the latest version of the package with this command
 ```shell
 dotnet add package Simple.BottomSheet
 ```